jlengrand/kotlin-ports-demo/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/a5e6c09a-f21f-4d3a-834c-78e5f9dfff15/deploy-status)](https://app.netlify.com/sites/kotlin-ports-demo/deploys)

-This repository is a demo of how the [Elm ports] method can be used to quickly introduce a Javascript library into a Kotlin/JS project without too much work with external declarations.
+This repository is a demo of how the [Elm ports](https://guide.elm-lang.org/interop/ports.html) method can be used to quickly introduce a Javascript library into a Kotlin/JS project without too much work with external declarations.

-You can demo the app **[here](https://kotlin-ports-demo.netlify.app/)**.
+* This repository contains a short [Kotlin/Js](https://kotlinlang.org/docs/js-interop.html) project with a [Firebase integration](https://firebase.google.com/).

-It is a support to **[this blog post](https://lengrand.fr/using-elm-knowledge-to-dive-into-kotlin-js)**
+* You can demo the app **[here](https://kotlin-ports-demo.netlify.app/)**.

-This repository contains a short [Kotlin/Js](https://kotlinlang.org/docs/js-interop.html) project with a [Firebase integration](https://firebase.google.com/).
+* It is a support to **[this blog post](https://lengrand.fr/using-elm-knowledge-to-dive-into-kotlin-js)**

 ## Getting started